 ‘On the Tapo’ is on the Horizon!

 The Simi Valley Historical Society has been working towards publishing this book for quite some time.
-For several years now, Pat Havens has been combing through the wealth of information on the topic of the Tapo in the files at the Strathearn Park museum, and writing about what was Simí Valley’s finest agricultural development.
+For several years now, Pat Havens combed through the wealth of information on the topic of the Tapo in the files at the Strathearn Park museum, and writing about what was Simí Valley’s finest agricultural development.
 A couple hundred photographs have been compiled which illustrate and document Simí Valley in the agricultural era.
 The result is a 260 page book titled On the Tapo, Simi Valley’s Finest Agricultural Development.